Thank you for reading our post, please rate this article at the end.

 But even though there is an international fishing sports federation, fishing sports appear to be amateur, meaning that athletes don’t get paid for their athletic performances.
 With that said, there are many other amateur sports out there, with athletes earning money on sponsorships or out-of-sports jobs.

-It should also be noted that the International Sports Fishing Confederation along with its daughter federations aren’t recognized by the International Olympic Committee, though it may get recognized someday.
+It should also be noted that the International Sports Fishing Confederation, along with its daughter federations, isn’t recognized by the International Olympic Committee, though it may get recognized someday.
 But as for now, you won’t be able to get onto the Olympic podium as a sports angler (not that this is too important today).

-With that said, the International Sports Fishing Confederation is a stakeholder of the World Anti-Doping Agency and thus enforces certain rules with respect to doping.
-So if you decide to engage in sports fishing, know that rules in regard to doping will be no less strict than in other sports.
+That said, the International Sports Fishing Confederation is a stakeholder of the World Anti-Doping Agency and thus enforces certain anti-doping rules.
+So if you decide to engage in sports fishing, know that the rules regarding doping will be no less strict than in other sports.

 Is The Formal Aspect of Sports Fishing Important?

 So it appears that fishing is indeed a formal sport discipline.
-Sports fishing is governed by not one but several international sports angling federations, not to mention that the International Sports Fishing Confederation is a member of the GAISF.
+Sports fishing is governed by several international sports angling federations, and the International Sports Fishing Confederation is a member of GAISF.

 This is cool, but does it mean anything to you?